 Compulsory Education Age

-The Basic Education Act states that it is the responsibility of the guardian to see that compulsory education is completed.
-Moreover, it states that if a child of compulsory education age does not participate in education provided under the Basic Education Act, the local authority of the pupil’s place of residence shall supervise his or her progress.
-The National Board of Education has given legally non-binding guidelines (hereafter NBE Guidelines 2010).
+The Compulsory Education Act states that it is the responsibility of the guardian to see that compulsory education is completed.
+Homeschooling is explicitly legal K - 12.
+The Basic Education Act states that if a child of compulsory education age does not participate in education provided under the Basic Education Act, the local authority of the pupil’s place of residence shall supervise his or her progress.
+The National Board of Education has given legally non-binding guidelines (hereafter NBE Guidelines 2010, updated 2021).

 The progress of homeschooled children is assessed and monitored in relation to the objectives of those subjects listed in the basic education syllabus.
 Progress may be assessed by means of discussions, verbal and oral examinations, and skill demonstrations.
 Diverse types of skill demonstrations or portfolios are used when assessing progress in art and physical education.

-The Constitution Section 16 is clear that basic education should be free of charge, leaving no need for lower level funding regulations (Parliamentary Ombudsman 14202010 of 13 January 2014).
-The NBE Guidelines 2010 spell out that, because a homeschooled child is not registered as pupil in any school, the municipality has no duty to offer school books, meals, travels, health care, or any other entitlement prescribed by the law for children attending education in schools.
+The Constitution Section 16 is clear (The Constitutional Law Committee, PeVL 43/2020 vp), that basic education (1 - 12) stated in The Compulsory Education Act (1214/2020) must be free of charge, leaving no need for lower level funding regulations (Parliamentary Ombudsman 14202010 of 13 January 2014).
+The NBE Guidelines 2010 spell out that, because a homeschooled child is not registered as a pupil in any school, the municipality has no duty to offer school books, meals, travels, health care, or any other entitlement prescribed by the law for children attending education in schools.
 Nonetheless, it is also mentioned in the Guidelines that no law provision prohibits municipalities from providing free school books or other services to homeschooled children.
 Thus, the decision is left to the discretion of local authorities.

 Finland is rechtsstaat; rule of law is confirmed in the Constitution Section 1 Subsection 3.
 The municipalities must adhere to the law, not necessarily the NBE Guidelines.
 NBE has the mandate to give obligatory ordinances, but has decided not to in relation